Do Catholics pray to Mary?

 - Martin Luther, Sermon - Feast of the Visitation, 1537

 We are not apologists.
-Apart from all this doctrine and stuff, the reason we believe that Mary is in heaven helping us is because each of us had an experience with Mary that we cannot refute (Hugh's testimony here, Diane's testimony here).
+Apart from all this doctrine and stuff, the reason we believe that Mary is in heaven helping us is because each of us had an experience with Mary that we cannot refute (David's testimony here, Kirsten's testimony here).
 No one can tell us she is dead.
 We don't worship her.
 She is a friend who prays for us and has shown us very cool things about her Son, Jesus.
 We believe we are better Christians today because of Mary.

 If you are afraid to talk to Mary, we invite you to: